JuliaDiffusionBayes/DiffusionDefinition.jl/docs/src/manual/defining_diffusions.md

 the snippet of code above creates a struct named `NAME` according to specifications listed in the `RECIPE`.

 ## Customisation of a struct
-The `RECIPE` may contain information pertinent to six distinct categories:
+The `RECIPE` may contain information pertinent to five distinct categories:
 - Specification of `:dimensions`
 - Specification of `:parameters` (their names and datatypes)
 - Specification of `:constant_parameters` (their names and datatypes)
 - Specification of `:auxiliary_info`
-- Specification of `:conjugate` updates (to be deprecated and substituted with something else)
 - `:additional` information
 Each type needs to be announced to `julia` by starting the list with the corresponding `Symbol` (or `QuoteNode`).